The 10 Causes of Inflammation

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Inflammation comes in different shapes and sizes.
-Generally, causes of inflammation vary, depending on a number of factors and among these are low cortisol, trauma, sugar, grains, vegetable oil, alcohol, dairy, MSG, excessive protein, excessive cooked food and high alkalinity.
+Generally, the causes of inflammation vary and depend on a number of factors.
+Among these factors are low cortisol, trauma, sugar, grains, vegetable oil, alcohol, dairy, MSG, excessive protein, excessive cooked food, and high alkalinity.

 When you have low cortisol, your body doesn’t have enough anti-inflammatory capabilities.
-Too much sugar leads to insulin resistance, in which inflammation is one of the common manifestations.
+Too much sugar leads to insulin resistance, in which inflammation is one common manifestation.

 Learn more about Adrenals from Dr. Berg Video Blog.